In the world of digital commerce, the need for integrated, multi-channel payments continues to grow.

 Also read: Neobanks: The Ideal Partner for Indian SMEs

-What are the differences between PSPs and payment gateways?
+What are the differences between payment and PSP gateway?

 A payment service provider is a financial institution that enables an online transaction.
 It links merchants with card networks and payment processors for payment processing.
 A PSP provides a merchant account and payment gateway for the collection and management of payments.